cypherstack/stack_wallet/docs/building.md

 rustup target add aarch64-apple-ios aarch64-apple-darwin
 ```

-Download and install [Flutter](https://docs.flutter.dev/get-started/install).
-Versions 3.16.8 and 3.10.6 should both work.
-Use `flutter doctor` to confirm successful installation.

-Download [Android Studio](https://developer.android.com/studio).
+Optionally download [Android Studio](https://developer.android.com/studio) as an IDE and activate its Dart and Flutter plugins.
 VS Code may work as an alternative, but this is not recommended.

 ### Flutter
 Install [Flutter](https://docs.flutter.dev/get-started/install) 3.16.8 on your Mac host by following [these instructions](https://docs.flutter.dev/get-started/install/macos).
 Run `flutter doctor` in a terminal to confirm its installation.